AI Engineer Summit 2025: 7 Insights for Tech Leaders

 OpenAI's Complementary Approach: Agent Reinforcement Fine-Tuning

 Will Hang and Cathy Zhou from OpenAI presented a pioneering approach that trains models directly in real-world environments – using actual tools, APIs, and feedback loops.
-The goal: to overcome the "distribution shift" between training and production environments.
+The goal: to close the "distribution shift" between training and production environments.

 5. Proactive Agents